 Novartis uses AI to predict untested components researchers should explore to find new cures

-Novartis is a company that is embracing the advancements in technology to create new and improved treatments and find ways to get people access to treatment quickly, and to as many people, as possible.
+Novartis is embracing advancements in AI technology to create new and improved treatments and find ways to get people access to treatment quickly.

 Novartis is currently using machine learning to classify digital images of cells, each treated with different experimental compounds.
 The machine learning algorithms collect and group compounds that have similar effects together, before passing on the clean data to researchers who can decide how to leverage these insights in their work.